Est. 2026 · Indigenous-Led · Canada

 Civic Infrastructure Platform

 We don't consult.
 We don't advise.
 We build — and Indigenous Nations own what gets built.
+House of Kanada is the operational answer to Indigenomics: the institutional architecture that turns Indigenous economic sovereignty from a framework into a building.
 House of Kanada is designing a replicable system that turns every community into a self-sustaining economic engine.

 // Who We Are